We live in an age of disruption – and that's a good thing.

 As powerful as genomics and stem cells are, there is an equally important revolution in biometric sensors under development.
-If you can’t measure it, you can’t effect it, and companies like Google, Apple, Samsung and dozens of other companies are investing billions to lead the way.
+If you can’t measure it, you can’t affect it, and companies like Google, Apple, Samsung and dozens of other companies are investing billions to lead the way.

-These sensors will constantly monitor your health… heart rate, blood pressure, blood glucose, and even small molecules released from cancers or cardiac trauma.
+These neural sensors will constantly monitor your health… heart rate, blood pressure, blood glucose, and even small molecules released from cancers or cardiac trauma.

 Who will pay for it?
 Probably not you.
 Probably your insurance company, which makes a lot more money when you stay out of the hospital and live longer (they collect more fees and pay out far less).

 Finance is another trillion-dollar industry that is in for a lot of interesting times ahead.